Damon Mullis

 Executive Officers

-Michael Dayoub, Vice-Chair and Treasurer
+Michael Dayoub, Chair

-Owner and president of Alpha Financial Management in Savannah, Ga..
+Owner and president of Alpha Financial Management in Savannah, Ga.

 Katherine Cummings, Secretary